 Is there question of the means of sanctification?
 Let us put our trust in God.
 He will know best how to choose, for faithful souls, not the most glorious means, or the means most in accord with their desires and anticipations, but the means which will enable them to advance most securely and will establish them most solidly in detachment and humility.
 What more would you have?
-In what does the service of God consist, if not in abstaining from evil, keeping the commandments, and employing our powers to the best advantage and according to the divine will?
+In what does the service of God consist, if not in abstaining from evil, keeping the commandments, employing our powers to the best advantage and according to the divine will?
 And when you can do all this, "wherefore desire, with impatient eagerness, spiritual illuminations, devout sentiments, interior sweetnesses, a facility for recollection and prayer, and every other gift of God, if it be not His will to communicate them to you yet awhile?
-Would not this be to desire your perfection in the manner that suits yourself, not in that which is in accord with His good-pleasure, to follow your own will in preference to His, to have more regard for what pleases yourself than for what pleases Him; in a what pleases yourself than for what pleases Him; in a word, to wish to serve your own fancy rather than the divine will?
+Would not this be to desire your perfection in the manner that suits yourself, not in that which is in accord with His good-pleasure, to follow your own will in preference to His, to have more regard for what pleases yourself than for what pleases Him; in a word, to wish to serve your own fancy rather than the divine will?
 Ought I then to resign myself to pass the remainder of my mortal existence a prey to my poverty, my weakness, my miseries?
 Certainly, if such be the will of God."
 Besides, the poverty is only apparent.
 It is wealth in reality.
-For "to be precisely that which God wills us to be is to be very rich," and it is high perfection to accept with a good heart whatsoever He is pleased to assign us.
-Do you not know that it is even a mark of heroic virtue to be able to support patiently and mark of heroic virtue to be able to support patiently and constantly our miseries, weaknesses, spiritual poverty, interior darkness, insensibility, distractions, follies, extravagances of mind and imagination, whilst at the same time we are doing our best to advance?
-It is this that made St. Francis de Sales declare that when we aspire to perfection we have as much need to practise patience and meekness towards ourselves as towards our neighbours.
+For "to be precisely that which God wills us to be is to be very rich, "and it is high perfection to accept with a good heart whatsoever He is pleased to assign us.
+Do you not know that it is even a mark of heroic virtue to be able to support patiently and constantly our miseries, weaknesses, spiritual poverty, interior darkness, insensibility, distractions, follies, extravagances of mind and imagination, whilst at the same time we are doing our best to advance?
+It is this that made St. Francis de Sales declare that when we aspire to perfection we have as much need to practice patience and meekness towards ourselves as towards our neighbors.
 Let us bear with ourselves, then, in our miseries, in our imperfections and shortcomings, just as God wills us to bear with similar defects in others.